int128/actions-tanpopo/tasks/node-version/README.md

 ## Acceptance Criteria

-- A `.node-version` file is created in the root of the repository.
+- `.node-version` exists in the root of the repository.
-- All `actions/setup-node` steps in the GitHub Actions workflows have `node-version-file` instead of `node-version`.
+- For all GitHub Actions workflows, all `actions/setup-node` steps have `node-version-file` instead of `node-version`.

-## How
+## Steps

+### Find the current Node.js version

-1. Find the current Node.js version from `node-version` input of `actions/setup-node` in the GitHub Actions workflows.
+Find the current Node.js version from `node-version` input of `actions/setup-node` in the GitHub Actions workflows.

+### Create the .node-version file

-2. Create a `.node-version` file in the root of your repository.
+Create a `.node-version` file in the root of your repository.

+### Migrate the GitHub Actions workflows

-3. Find the GitHub Actions workflows that use `actions/setup-node`.
+Find the GitHub Actions workflows that use `actions/setup-node`.
 Replace all occurrences of `node-version` with `node-version-file`.

-### Migration Example

 Before: